ProgramistaZpolski/hellosemi/README.md

 # Byesemi

-Short script that adds ; in your js files because we are in 2019 goddammit.
+Short script that adds ; in your js and py files because we are in 2019.

 ## Usage: